major/major.io/content/posts/2015-03-30-review-lenovo-x1-carbon-3rd-generation-and-linux.md

 The trackpoint (also called &#8220;keyboard nipple&#8221;) is fine but I can't use it worth a darn.
 I'm downright horrible at it.
 That's not Lenovo's fault &#8212; my brain is probably dysfunctional.
 The trackpoint buttons (below the space bar) are hooked up to the touchpad and this has caused some problems.
 There's a fix to get the left and middle buttons working in Linux 4.0 and you'll [find that patch backported][8] in some other distributions, like Arch and Fedora.
 I don't use those buttons much but I could see how some people might want to do some two-handed click and drag gestures with them.

-All of the keys on the keyboard work as expected, but you'll need to [load up][9] the **thinkpad_acpi** module to get the brightness buttons working.
+All of the keys on the keyboard work as expected, but you'll need to load up the **thinkpad_acpi** module to get the brightness buttons working.
 In my case, I had to force the module to load since the module didn't recognize my embedded controller:

 ```
 modprobe thinkpad_acpi force_load=1